 Reasons You Could Be Underweight

-The thyroxine hormone produced by the body is often regarded as the ‘conductor’ or the ‘orchestra’ of the body.
+The thyroxine hormone produced by thethyroid gland is often regarded as the ‘conductor’ or the ‘orchestra’ of the body.
 If the thyroxine levels are normal, the metabolism, height, and weight are within limits.
 If the function of the thyroid gland is disrupted, the body’s metabolism, heartbeat, and temperature become deranged, leading to weight loss (4).
+If your thyroid is overactive, you will burn calories even if you have a good appetite.
+The result can be unintentional weight loss.

 2. Kidney Disease